afeezraheem/Monte-Carlo-Simulation-Future-Stock-Prices-for-Apple/README.md

 # Monte-Carlo-Simulation-Future-Stock-Prices-for-Apple

 Simply put, Monte Carlo simulation is the simulation of future outcomes of an event.
-In this exercise, I built the Monte Carlo model to simulate the distribution of possible future prices for Apple for 3000 trials.
+In this exercise, I built the Monte Carlo model to simulate the distribution of possible future prices for Apple over 3000 trials.
 I was able to uncover some interesting statistics from the simulation

 Using the 12-year Yahoo Finance API historical stock data set for Apple , I generated future random shocks, based on daily volatilities in returns (observed and simulated).
 All premised on the assumption of normal distribution and using numpy, I concluded that Apple offers more upside than downward potential.